micmejia/bible-dump/AMPC/Luke/Luke 19.md

-And when the people saw it, they all [^a]muttered among themselves _and_ indignantly complained, He has gone in to be the guest of _and_ lodge with a man who is devoted to sin _and_ preeminently a sinner.
+And when the people saw it, they all muttered among themselves _and_ indignantly complained, He has gone in to be the guest of _and_ lodge with a man who is devoted to sin _and_ preeminently a sinner.